Alumni Chapter Board

 A devoted educator, she saw her diagnosis as her greatest teaching tool.
 She documented her treatments, using her cell phone camera, and embedded it in her curriculum.
 “I want to use this mess that I’m having to deal with to make them better nurses for people like me,” she said.

 In addition to serving on the Alumni Chapter Board, she was an advisor to the Student Nurses Association at UCF Orlando.
 Under her advisement, the chapter won the national Stellar Chapter and state Diamond Chapter awards.
 She also served in several leadership positions, most recently president (2018 – 2020), of the Theta Epsilon Chapter of Sigma Theta Tau International Honor Society of Nursing.

 She earned numerous honors for her contributions to nursing education and community service, including a 40 Noble Knight Nurse award in the Educator category, a Sigma Nursing: Theta Epsilon chapter Nursing Excellence in Leadership, Research, Education and Practice award, a UCF Women’s History Month award, Florida Nurses Association Icon Award, and being named Advisor of the Year from the Florida Nursing Students Association.

 She was an inspiration to all who knew her and leaves a lasting legacy of teaching compassion.

 “It’s amazing to see how many lives she touched in her time here.
 She leaves behind a legacy I would say of thousands,” said BSN student Megan Donnelly.

 “The biggest loss is those that will never be able to be taught by her,” said UCF College of Nursing Clinical Coordinator Kate Dorminy.

-If you would like to continue her legacy and passion for educating the next generation of Knight Nurses, you may donate to the college’s memorial scholarship fund in Joyce’s memory.
+If you would like to continue her legacy and passion for educating the next generation of Knight Nurses, you may donate to the college’s memorial scholarship in Joyce’s memory.